-- The final product or software will not deliver an effective solution without this requirement.
+- The final product or software does not deliver an effective solution without this requirement.

-If there is any way to work around a particular requirement, then it should be considered a should-have or could-have element.
-It is important to note that assigning requirements to the should-have and could-have categories does not mean the element won't be delivered; it just reveals that it is not necessary to completion and, therefore, is not guaranteed.
+If there is any way to work around a particular requirement, teams should consider it a should-have or could-have element.
+Assigning requirements to the should-have and could-have categories does not mean the team won't deliver the element; it just reveals that it is not necessary for completion and, therefore, is not guaranteed.

-S -- Should have.
-This second category of requirements is one step below must have; it can be used to prep requirements for future release without impacting the current project.
+This second category of requirements is one step below must have.
+It can prep requirements for future release without impacting the current project.
 Should-have elements are important to project completion, but they are not necessary.
-In other words, if the final product doesn't include should-have requirements, then the product will still function.
-However, if should-have elements are included, then they will greatly increase the value of the product.
+In other words, if the final product doesn't include should-have requirements, then the product still functions.
+However, if it does include should-have elements, they greatly increase the value of the product.
 Minor bug fixes, performance improvements and new functionality are all examples of requirements that could fall into this category.

-A should-have element can be distinguished from a could-have element by assessing the amount of pain caused by leaving the requirement out.
+Teams can distinguish a should-have element from a could-have element by assessing the amount of pain caused by leaving the requirement out.
 This is often measured in terms of the business value or the number of people affected by its absence.

-C -- Could have.
 This category includes requirements that have a much smaller impact when left out of the project.
-As a result, could-have requirements are often the first ones to be deprioritized -- must-have and should-have requirements will always take precedence as they impact the product more.
+As a result, could-have requirements are often the first ones teams deprioritize -- must-have and should-have requirements always take precedence as they impact the product more.
 An example of a could-have is a desirable but unimportant element.

-W -- Will not have.
-This final category includes all the requirements that have been recognized as not a priority for the project's timeframe.
-Assigning elements to the will-not-have category helps strengthen the focus on requirements in the other three categories while also setting realistic expectations for what will not be included in a final product.
-Furthermore, this category is beneficial in preventing scope creep -- or the tendency for product or project requirements to increase during development beyond what was anticipated.
+This final category includes all the requirements the team recognizes as not a priority for the project's time frame.
+Assigning elements to the will-not-have category helps strengthen the focus on requirements in the other three categories, while also setting realistic expectations for what the final product does not include.
+Furthermore, this category is beneficial in preventing scope creep -- or the tendency for product or project requirements to increase during development beyond what the team anticipated.

-The team can eventually reprioritize some requirements in the will-not-have group will eventually be reprioritized and worked into future projects; others will never be used.
-To differentiate between these types of elements, subcategories can be created within the will-not-have group to identify which requirements should still be implemented and which can be ignored.
+The team can eventually reprioritize some requirements in the will-not-have group and work them into future projects; others are never used.
+To differentiate between these types of elements, teams can create subcategories within the will-not-have group to identify which requirements they should still implement and which they can ignore.

 MoSCoW method for Agile

 The Agile project management methodology breaks projects into small sections called iterations.
 Each iteration focuses on completing specific project elements in work sessions called sprints -- typically lasting two to four weeks.
-The MoSCoW method is frequently used within Agile project management to determine which elements -- including tasks, requirements, products and user stories -- should be prioritized and which can be put on hold.
-These decisions can be used to make an Agile project schedule that allows teams to rapidly deploy solutions, more efficiently use resources, increase their flexibility and adaptability to changes, and more quickly detect issues.
+The MoSCoW method is frequently used within Agile project management to determine which elements -- including tasks, requirements, products and user stories -- the team should prioritize and which can be put on hold.
+These decisions make an Agile project schedule that enables teams to rapidly deploy solutions, more efficiently use resources, increase their flexibility and adaptability to changes, and more quickly detect issues.

 Advantages of the MoSCoW method

 The MoSCoW method is easy to use and understand.
 It can help individuals with prioritization, but it more greatly benefits project teams.
-Other advantages include:
+Other advantages include the following:

-- The method can be used to resolve disputes and form agreements with stakeholders.
+- Resolves disputes and form agreements with stakeholders.

-- The analysis can be used to ensure a minimum viable product (MVP) is produced.
+- Ensures a minimum viable product is produced.

-- The method can be used to set priorities at different levels of the development pipeline.
+- Sets priorities at different levels of the development pipeline.

-- Categorizing requirements relies on the expertise of the team.
+- Enables categorizing requirements to rely on the expertise of the team.

-- The method can be used for both existing and new projects.
+- Can be used for both existing and new projects.

-In addition, the MoSCoW method allows users to assign specific percentages of resources to each of the four categories.
-This action will ensure resources are effectively managed and it will optimize productivity analysis.
+In addition, the MoSCoW method enables users to assign specific percentages of resources to each of the four categories.
+This action ensures resources are effectively managed ,and it optimizes productivity analysis.

 - There is uncertainty surrounding will-not-have requirements and whether they are left out of the release or the entire project.

-- There's no way to prioritize requirements within the same category.
+- There's no clear way to prioritize requirements within the same category.

-- There's no real reasoning for why one requirement is a must-have and the other is a should-have.
+- There is no reasoning for why one requirement is a must-have and the other is a should-have.

-- If an organization's decision-making process excludes collective leadership, then the prioritization may become subjective and inefficient.
+- If an organization's decision-making process excludes collective leadership, prioritization may become subjective and inefficient.

 History of the MoSCoW method

-The MoSCoW method has its roots in the Dynamic Systems Development Method (DSDM) -- an Agile project delivery framework that aimed to improve rapid application delivery (RAD) processes.
+The MoSCoW method has its roots in the dynamic systems development method -- an Agile project delivery framework that aimed to improve rapid application development processes.